-This paper builds on the knowledge and skills acquired at the Paper F6 level, and introduces new taxes such as capital acquisitions tax and VAT on property.
-It is essential that candidates have a good working knowledge of the taxes examined at Paper F6 prior to sitting Paper P6.
-Previous examiners have noted that many students sitting Paper P6 do not have this knowledge.
-However, with Paper P6, the emphasis will be on the practical application of tax rules to client scenarios rather than simply stating the rules.
+This exam builds on the knowledge and skills acquired at the F6 level, and introduces new taxes such as capital acquisitions tax and VAT on property.
+It is essential that candidates have a good working knowledge of the taxes examined at F6 prior to sitting P6.
+Previous exam sittings have shown that many candidates sitting P6 do not have this knowledge.
+However, with P6, the emphasis will be on the practical application of tax rules to client scenarios rather than simply stating the rules.

 Candidates will be expected to be able to identify issues and questions may require candidates to address ‘the tax consequences’ of a given situation without indicating which particular taxes to consider.
 It will be up to candidates to identify the relevant taxes and the issues in respect of these taxes before beginning their answers.